opcoder0/the-rust-book/ch16/README.md

 **NOTE -** Once the main thread / program terminates all other threads are terminated too.

 `thread::spawn` forces to stop the execution of thread for a short duration allowing a different thread to run.

+The above program terminates the thread prematurely.

+## Waiting for all threads to finish using join handles

+A thread that is spawned returns a handle (`JoinHandle`) on which `join` method can be called to synchronize thread execution.
+Example [join threads](./join_thread).
+Call to `join` waits for the thread identified by the handle to finish at the calling point before proceeding.